Note

 SUPERorALTER SYSTEMprivilege to modify the value of a global system variable.

-systenants and user tenants can directly modify the value of a session system variable in their own tenants.
+systenants and all user tenants can directly modify the value of a session system variable of their own tenant.

 Attributes